Celebrating the Internet With September 22nd OneWeb Day

 The big break came in the summer of 1991 when a researcher, Tim Berners-Lee, at the European Organization for Nuclear Research (known as CERN which is the acronym for its original name) published a paper describing the World Wide Web (WWW) project.

-This was the birth of the World Wide Web, or web as we now know it as, and the easy to use HTML language.
+This was the birth of the World Wide Web, or web as we now know it, and the easy to use HTML language.

 Almost instantly, the web took off and, in less than ten years, one third of the Gross Domestic Product (GDP) of the U.S. was being generated directly or indirectly via the web.
 The Web not only provided a huge boost to our nation's economy it also changed our lives for the better in numerous ways.